Cremuss/blender-data-baker/README.md

 This is not my area of expertise, but vertex shaders are typically supported in ray-tracing implementations.
 Some options might need to be enabled, as this feature may not be enabled by default due to the increased cost.
 In Unreal Engine, this used to be exposed through the ‘Evaluate World Position Offset’ option at one point.
 However, I’m not up-to-date and can't guarantee that this is still the case.

+### III.10 Image compression settings &

+### Fixing Normals

+Offsetting vertices in a vertex shader does not update the normals, and for good reasons.

+Normals can be computed in your DCC software, like Blender, in many different ways and re-evaluated each frame (e.g., smooth/flat/weighted normals).
+Some of these methods require averaging the normals of all triangles surrounding a vertex, which a vertex shader cannot do.

+Additionally, there's no direct correlation between a vertex's position (or its offset) and its normal, so the normal can't be derived from the offset alone.
+For example, a vertex moved along its normal would change position, but its normal wouldn't.

+This is a more complex topic than many tech artists may initially realize.
+For this reason, normals often have to be baked along with offsets when using vertex animation textures.
+However, normals can still be manually fixed in certain cases, such as when using object animation textures where the object's rotation and pivot point are encoded in the texture, allowing the normal to be rotated and corrected.
+Bone animation textures also encode bone pivot and quaternion information, which can be used to fix the normal.

+Long story short, when rotations are involved, normals can be fixed, but they cannot be when dealing with simple offsets.

+> [!NOTE]
+> DDX/DDY can be used in *pixel shaders* to derive *flat normals* from the surface position but it results in a faceted look that is most often undesired.

+### Sampling VAT Normal

+interpolation issue!

+### NPOT Textures

+While non-power-of-two textures *were once not even considerable* in most game engines, the *situation has greatly improved* but there are still some important things to note.
+It’s very hard to find information on what happens under the hood in older and more recent GPUs and coming with absolute truths on such a broad and obscure topic is unwise.

+That said, it wouldn’t be unrealistic to assume that, on *some hardware* (e.g. mobile?) an *NPOT texture may be stored as the next power-of-two (POT) texture*.
+One may even read here and there older reports stating that a NPOT texture may be automatically padded with black pixels to be converted to a POT texture, potentially causing interpolation issues on borders, but we digress.
+A *400x200* texture may be stored as a *512x256* texture depending on your targeted hardware, game engine, graphics API etc. It is however not something I have directly experienced with *Unreal Engine*.

+While this doesn’t directly affect the user if it was true (this is a memory layout thingy), it would waste precious GPU memory and may therefore affect memory-bandwidth.
+This shouldn't be worrying for smaller textures, but a 2049x2048 texture, for example, would be theoretically stored as a 4096x2048 texture on *some*, likely ancient, hardware, just because of that extra pixel in width!
+Worrying, but again, it doesn't seem to be the case on recent hardware.
+Everything seems to point to an NPOT texture behaving just like a POT texture in memory, but, you know, GPUs...
+They can’t be trusted!

+Moreover, while **NPOT textures are now widely supported in most game engines**, that doesn't mean they are widely supported by the *hardware* that you may target with said game engines (e.g. mobile?).
+Support may even be partial or bugged.
+It may be a good idea to double-check your targeted hardware specs and ensure NPOT textures behave well on it.

+NPOT textures can also cause problems with **mipmapping** and **most compression algorithms like DXT often have requirements on the texture resolution** (POT or multiple of 4).
+While this doesn't apply to VATs, OATs and BATs (which shouldn’t be compressed nor mipmapped), it’s still worth mentioning.

+In short, **NPOT should work fine for most use cases in 2025**.
+This isn’t an absolute truth, of course, so don’t take my word for it.